sambanova/ai-starter-kit/benchmarking/README.md

 ### Synthetic Dataset

 1. Open the file `run_synthetic_dataset.sh` and configure the following parameters:
-  - **model_nmae**: Model name to be used.
+  - **model-name**: Model name to be used.
 If it's a COE model, add "COE/" prefix to the name.
 Example: "COE/Meta-Llama-3-8B-Instruct"
   - **results-dir**: Path to the results directory. _Default_: "./data/results/llmperf"
   - **num-workers**: Number of concurrent workers. _Default_: 1
   - **timeout**: Timeout in seconds. _Default_: 600